lamini-ai/llm-operator/README.md

-# LLM Operator framework - Build planning & tool-using LLMs with [Lamini](https://lamini.ai)
+# LLM Operators - Build custom planning & tool-using LLMs with [Lamini](https://lamini.ai)

 Build your own operator!
 An operator is an LLM that can intelligently plan, select, and invoke different functions in your application.
 Here's [food delivery operator](examples/test_food_delivery.py):